-The banded remuneration of the highest-paid member of staff of the UK Secretariat in the financial year 2017-18 was \pounds 70,000 - \pounds 75,000.
-This was 1.9 times the median remuneration of the workforce which was \pounds 37,647.
-The calculations exclude the pay to the Commissioners as their employment terms and conditions, including pay rates, are determined by the United Kingdom and Irish Governments, and the Independent

-Reporting Commission is unable to influence those rates.
-Details of their pay are provided above.
+The banded remuneration of the highest-paid member of staff of the UK Secretariat in the financial year 2018-19 was £70,000 - £75,000.
+This was 1.85 times (2017-18, 1.9) the median remuneration of the workforce which was £39,238 (2017-18, £37,647).
+The calculations exclude the remuneration to the Commissioners as their employment terms and conditions, including rates of remuneration, are determined by the United Kingdom and Irish Governments, and the Independent Reporting Commission is unable to influence those rates.
+Details of their remuneration are provided above.